rohmanseo/Flip-a-Coin/readme.md

 This is a gambling simulation.
-You know, casino always has an edge over gambler.
+You know, the casino is always has an edge over the gambler.
-That's why casino keep making money and gambler keep loosing money.
+That's why the casino keep making money and the gambler keep loosing money.

-After long run, I tried to simulate 1.000.000 bets, and here is what I got :
+After long run, let's say 1.000.000 bets, and here is what I got :

 `++++++++++++++++++++++`